- Poster Size

 Choose the style you want to work with, deleting the other slides in the file.
 Save your file with a different name so you will always have the templates to go back to if needed.
 The zip file contains these sizes:

-o Print Shop at Seton Hall – will provide help and printing services (located bottom floor of Mooney Hall).
+- Print Shop at Seton Hall – will provide help and printing services (located bottom floor of Mooney Hall).
 Posters must be submitted for printing one week before the Exposition.
-See website for details and call for pricing.
+Visit the Print Shop website for details and call for pricing.

-o Kinkos – Outside printing shops such as Kinkos are the most expensive however they will usually print your poster within a day.
+- Outside printing shops – Outside printing shops are the most expensive; however, they will usually print your poster within a day.

 Do not use the usual text font size (10 to 12 pt.) when preparing the text for either format.
 All text should be sufficient to be read from approximately 4 feet.
 Here are some recommendations: